-Recently, I met with a group of college students to talk about their Facebook habits.
+Recently I met with a group of college students to talk about their Facebook habits.
 Two big ideas surfaced, one positive and one negative.
 Some students said they feel “happier” when they’re on Facebook; others said it increased jealousy in them.
-The conversation drove me to dig up research to see what studies have been done on the effect of social media.
+The conversation drove me to dig up research to see what studies have been done on the effects of social media.

-Now that Facebook has been around for a decade—first at Harvard University, and now by over a billion people around the world—studies have been conducted on how it affects our mental and emotional health.
+Now that Facebook has been around for almost a decade—first at Harvard University and now used by over a billion people around the world—studies have been conducted on how it affects our mental and emotional health.
 The results?
-Suffice it to say, there are significant pros and cons to this social media device.
+Suffice it to say there are significant pros and cons to this social media platform.

-On the upside, one poll of a hundred college students about their Facebook habits revealed that those who posted numerous status updates each day actually experienced positive mood swings that a control group did not experience.
+On the upside, one poll of a hundred college students about their Facebook habits revealed that those who increased updates on their status each day actually experienced positive mood swings that a control group did not experience.
 Those who posted more frequently felt less lonely and more connected to friends.
 The reason?
 While sitting behind a computer screen may seem isolating, updating your status keeps friends on the brain when you can’t see them in person.
 Researchers actually call it “social snacking.”

 Researchers found that vacation photos actually sparked the highest level of resentment.
-A recent study from the University of Michigan suggests that the more time college students spent on Facebook, the poorer they felt about their own lives.
-Some may argue that Facebook is efficient at igniting “virtual empathy” because the interaction is on a screen; as a result, users can’t read body language or non-verbal communication and can feel depressed, even though they’re “wishing someone a happy vacation.”
-For others, Facebook has become a numbers game of “likes,” where users keep score and can actually become addicted to the site.
+A recent study out of Germany suggests that the more time college students spent on Facebook, the poorer they felt about their own lives.
+Some may argue that Facebook is efficient at igniting “virtual empathy” because the interaction is on a screen, where users can’t read body language or non-verbal communication, and can feel depressed even though they’re “wishing someone a happy vacation.”
+Facebook can even become a numbers game of “likes” where users keep score and actually become compulsive and even addicted to the site.

 So What Do We Do?

 If you have a teen or college student, I suggest the following: